The No-Spend Challenge: Should You Consider a Spending Fast?

 Decide when you will take your challenge.
 A great time can be before or after months where your spending is high.
 For example, a no-spend month in January can be a great way to detox from holiday spending.

 Choose a length and time that will be doable.
 Avoid months where you would have to make several concessions.
-And if you pick a short term, you can always extend your challenge when you complete it.
+If you pick a short term, you can always extend your challenge when you complete it.

 Determine What You Can Spend On